 Although the size of your emergency fund depends on your situation, a common recommendation is three to six months’ worth of salary, assuming you’re not living off pension or investment income only and assuming that you and your spouse are both working.
-That emergency fund should be in cash or cash equivalents to help ensure you can quickly access funds when you need them.
+That emergency fund should be in cash or equivalents to help ensure you can quickly access funds when you need them.

 4. Discuss investment strategies with a financial professional